 A trial judge then held that the 1995 law violated the single-subject requirement of the Illinois Constitution (article 4, subsec.
 8(d)).
 The Department of Revenue ceased collecting the tax, and no revenue was collected in fiscal year 1999.
-But the Illinois Supreme Court on July 1, 1999 reversed that decision and upheld the 1995 law (Arangold v.
-Zehnder, 187 Ill.
-2d 341, 718 N.E.2d 191 (1999)).
-All revenues for fiscal years 1999 and later were held in a special account.
+But the Illinois Supreme Court on July 1, 1999 reversed that decision and upheld the 1995 law.
+All revenues for fiscal years 1999 and afterward were held in a special account.
 A total of \$74.9 million (the amount collected since FY 1999) was deposited into the Long-Term Care Provider Fund in fiscal year 2003.